Church of Our Lord Jesus Christ of the Apostolic Faith: Organization and membership

-Governance of the church includes the Chief Apostle, the Presiding Apostle, the Board of Apostles, the Board of Bishops, the Board of Presbyters, the Executive Secretary, and the General Council.
+Governance of the church includes the Chief Apostle, the Presiding Apostle, the Board of Apostles, the Board of Bishops, the Executive Secretary, and the General Council.
+Apostolic Faith is based on the teaching Jesus passed down to the twelve apostles, book of Act 2.
+The Apostolic church is oneness, open to all people.

 Major laity-driven auxiliaries are Women's Council; Ministers' and Deacons' Wives' Guild; the International Sunday School Association and the Armor Bearers' Young People's Union, which together make up the International Congress; and the International Music Department.
 Though women are not ordained, they are licensed as social, senior, and field Missionaries through the organization's International Missionary Department.
 There is also a Deacon's Union.

 In 1990 the church had about 30,000 members in 450 churches in the United States.
 In 2018, there are now 1,200 churches worldwide, including congregations in West Africa, Mexico, Canada, the British West Indies, the Dominican Republic, England, Haiti, and the Philippines.
-Its U.S. membership is predominantly African-American.
+Its U.S. membership is predominantly Black-American.
 Headquartered at Greater Refuge Temple Church in Harlem, New York City, the church operates W. L. Bonner College in Columbia, South Carolina and the Church of Christ Bible Institute in New York City.